AnweshaMahapatra/ProfitLens_SalesIntelligence-Suite/Step_Followed.md

     CALCULATE([Total Profit Margin], ALL('sales products'), ALL('sales customers'), ALL('sales markets'))
 )
 ```
-Same logic as Revenue Contribution % but applied to profit margin.
-This is what powers the "Profit Margin Contribution % by markets_name" column — the measure that revealed Delhi NCR contributes 48.5% of profit despite running at only 2.3% margin.
+Same logic as Revenue Contribution %, but applied to profit margin.
+This is what powers the "Profit Margin Contribution % by markets_name" column, the measure that revealed Delhi NCR contributes 48.5% of profit despite running at only 2.3% margin.

 ---

 ```dax
 Revenue LY = CALCULATE([Revenue], SAMEPERIODLASTYEAR('sales date'[date]))
 ```
 Prior year revenue for the same period.
+Uses `SAMEPERIODLASTYEAR()`
-Uses `SAMEPERIODLASTYEAR()` from the date dimension to shift the filter context back exactly one year.
-This drives the "Revenue LY" overlay line in the Performance Analysis trend chart — making year-on-year deterioration visible month by month in 2020.
+from the date dimension to shift the filter context back exactly one year.
+This drives the "Revenue LY" overlay line in the Performance Analysis trend chart,
+making year-on-year deterioration visible month by month in 2020.

 ---

 ```dax
 Target Diff = [Profit Margin %] - 'Profit Target'[Profit Target Value]
 ```
 Calculates the gap between actual profit margin % and the user-defined target (default: 2%).
-Negative values indicate markets or customers below target.
-This measure connects to the What-If parameter on the Performance Analysis page, making the profit target threshold dynamic and adjustable.
+Negative values indicate markets or customers below the target.
+This measure connects to the What If parameter on the Performance Analysis page,
+making the profit target threshold dynamic and adjustable.

 ---

 ## Step 5: Report Pages Built

 **Page 1 — Key Insights**
 A high-level operational overview.
-Displays total revenue (₹985M), sales quantity (2M), revenue and quantity rankings by market, revenue trend from 2018–2020, customer type split (Brick & Mortar vs E-Commerce), top customers by revenue, and top product codes.
+Displays total revenue (₹985M), sales quantity (2M),
+revenue and quantity rankings by market, revenue trend from 2018–2020, customer type split (Brick & Mortar vs E-Commerce),
+top customers by revenue, and top product codes.
 Designed for quick scanning by any stakeholder.

 **Page 2 — Profit Analysis**
 The financial diagnostic layer.
-Shows three parallel market rankings — Revenue Contribution %, Profit Margin Contribution %, and Profit Margin % — side by side so the inversion between revenue size and margin efficiency is immediately visible.
+Shows three parallel market rankings.
+Revenue Contribution %, Profit Margin Contribution %, and Profit Margin % side by side so the inversion between revenue size and margin efficiency is immediately visible.
 Includes the full customer profitability table with all four metrics per account.
 Total Profit Margin KPI card (₹24.7M) added as a third headline figure alongside Revenue and Sales Qty.

 **Page 3 — Performance Analysis**
 A time-filtered diagnostic for 2020.
-Includes a dynamic Profit Target parameter (default 2%), a combined trend chart overlaying current revenue, prior year revenue, and profit margin %, and a 2020-specific customer profitability table.
+Includes a dynamic Profit Target parameter (default 2%),
+a combined trend chart overlaying current revenue, prior year revenue,
+and profit margin %, and a 2020-specific customer profitability table.
 Designed to answer: which markets and customers are above or below the minimum viability threshold right now?

 ---

 ## Insights Gained

-- Learned how to validate data at the SQL layer before loading into Power BI — catching currency inconsistencies and null product codes early prevented downstream errors in every measure
+Learned how to validate data at the SQL layer before loading into Power BI, catching currency inconsistencies and null product codes early prevented downstream errors in every measure
-- Understood how `ALL()` in DAX unlocks contribution % calculations by intentionally ignoring filter context
+Understood how `ALL()` in DAX unlocks contribution % calculations by intentionally ignoring filter context
-- Saw firsthand how `SAMEPERIODLASTYEAR()` requires a properly structured date dimension table — without it, the Revenue LY measure returns blank
+Saw firsthand how `SAMEPERIODLASTYEAR()` requires a properly structured date dimension table; without it, the Revenue LY measure returns blank
-- Recognised that the most impactful dashboard insight (Bengaluru's –20.8% margin) only became visible because three separate measures were placed side by side — no single measure tells that story alone
+Recognised that the most impactful dashboard insight (Bengaluru's –20.8% margin) only became visible because three separate measures were placed side by side, no single measure tells that story alone
-- Appreciated that data cleaning decisions (like creating `new_sales_amount` for currency standardisation) are not cosmetic — they directly determine whether the ₹985M headline figure is accurate or misleading
+Appreciated that data cleaning decisions (like creating `new_sales_amount` for currency standardisation) are not cosmetic.
+They directly determine whether the ₹985M headline figure is accurate or misleading